 The manner in which healthcare in Portugal is organised has been subject to many changes in the past few years.
 Organic changes have taken place regarding which state entities are responsible for centralising purchases for state hospitals.
 Public tenders to select suppliers for the Portuguese National Health System (NHS) have been launched through electronic platforms, and there have also been some changes regarding the entity that organises such public tenders.
 These changes have created some difficulties for pharmaceutical industry players that sell to NHS hospitals.
 Furthermore, public expenditure cuts have affected the prices of medicinal products that are reimbursed by the NHS, and have driven the government to propose the creation of a further tax applicable to pharmaceutical industry sales.
+A draft of a new Health Law, proposed by the government, is currently being discussed, pursuant to which the financing of the hospitals of the Portuguese NHS will be managed according to multiannual plans, and in which measures will be taken to make health services more affordable to patients, particularly those in need of recurrent assistance from the NHS.

-The extraordinary charge on the pharmaceutical industry (designated as 'a special charge on the pharmaceutical industry') was created by the 2015 State Budget, approved by Law 82-B/2014 of 31 December, which entered into force on 1 January 2015 with the aim of ensuring the sustainability of the NHS, in terms of its expenditure on medicinal products, which applies to entities that are carrying out the first sale of a medicinal product for human use in the Portuguese territory, both where such entities are holders of marketing authorisations or registrations, or are their representatives, intermediaries, wholesale distributors or suppliers holding exceptional use authorisations or other exceptional authorisations for use of medicinal products, remained in force for 2016 and now again for 2018.
+The extraordinary charge on the pharmaceutical industry (designated as 'a special charge on the pharmaceutical industry') was created by the 2015 State Budget, approved by Law 82-B/2014 of 31 December, which entered into force on 1 January 2015 and will be maintained in 2019, with the aim of ensuring the sustainability of the NHS, in terms of its expenditure on medicinal products, which applies to entities that are carrying out the first sale of a medicinal product for human use in the Portuguese territory, both where such entities are holders of marketing authorisations or registrations, or are their representatives, intermediaries, wholesale distributors or suppliers holding exceptional use authorisations or other exceptional authorisations for use of medicinal products, remained in force for 2016 and now again for 2018.
 The extraordinary charge is applicable to the amount of the quarterly sales of the following medicinal products:

-- · medicinal products that are reimbursed by the NHS; - medicinal products that are subject to a restricted medical prescription; - medicinal products that are sold through exceptional or special use authorisations (eg, named patient authorisations); - medicinal products that are medicinal gases, or human blood or plasma-derived products; - · packaged medicinal products aimed for use in hospitals; and - orphan medicinal products.
+- medicinal products that are reimbursed by the NHS; - medicinal products that are subject to a restricted medical prescription; - medicinal products that are sold through exceptional or special use authorisations (eg, named patient authorisations); - medicinal products that are medicinal gases, or human blood or plasma-derived products; - packaged medicinal products aimed for use in hospitals; and - orphan medicinal products.